 Humor is something that Croatians excel at, even in a second language.
 It never ceases to amaze us how they can effortlessly make jokes in their non-native tongue.

 In our experience, Croatians are genuine and giving.
-It is not unusual for a local host or guide to present a guest with a taste of homemade rakija liquor – and we highly recommend accepting it, regardless the time of day!
+It’s not unusual for a local host or guide to present a guest with a taste of homemade rakija liquor.
+We highly recommend accepting it, regardless the time of day!

 #13 What to Pack for Vacations in Croatia

-Our final tips for Planning Croatian Vacations are what you will need to pack.
+Our final tips for Planning Croatian Vacations are what you will need to bring with you.
 We are sharing a few specifics, but also check out our packing list and proven hacks!

 Durable Shoes